rsyslog/rsyslog/plugins/external/INTERFACE.md

 -----------------
 Aside from confirming messages via stdout, at any moment the plugin may write anything it wants to stderr.
-The `output` setting of the `omprog` action allows capturing the plugin's stderr to a file, which can be useful for debugging.
+The `output` setting of the `omprog` action allows capturing the plugin's stderr to a file.
+This provides an easy way for the plugin to record its own logs in case something fails (for example, logging the details of a database connection error).

-Apart from this facility, rsyslog will ignore the plugin's stderr.
+To prevent the output file from growing too much over time, it is recommended to periodically rotate it using a tool like _logrotate_.
+After each rotation of the file, a HUP signal must be sent to rsyslog.
+This will cause rsyslog to reopen the file.

+When multiple instances of the program are running concurrently (see [Threading Model](#threading-model)), rsyslog guarantees that the lines written to stderr by the various instances will not appear intermingled in the output file, as long as: 1) the lines are short enough (the actual limit depends on the platform:
+4KB on Linux, and at least 512 bytes on other systems), and 2) the program writes each line at a time, without buffering multiple lines.
+(Commonly, this can be accomplished by either flushing the stream after each line, writing to the stream in line-buffered mode, or doing a single write in case the stream is unbuffered.
+Which of these alternatives is the easiest or most natural to use depends on the language and libraries the program is coded in.)

+If the `output` setting is not specified, the plugin's stderr will be ignored (it will be redirected to `/dev/null`).

-Note: When the `output` setting is specified and `confirmMessages` is set to `off`, rsyslog will capture both the stdout and stderr of the plugin to the specified file.
-You can use this to debug your plugin if you think it is not confirming the messages as expected.
+When `confirmMessages` is set to `off`, the `output` setting will capture both the stdout and stderr of the plugin to the specified file (and if omitted, both stdout and stderr will be redirected to `/dev/null`).
+The same considerations regarding the rotation of the file and the consistency of the lines apply in this case.

 Example implementation
 ----------------------